 You can repeat these steps and install various VPN servers, so you have a range to choose from.

-We’ll soon be releasing our own native iOS app for iPad and iPhone, but right now this is probably the easiest way to get set up.
+We’ll soon be releasing our own native iOS app for iPad and iPhone,

 You can find more details and screenshots at our support page